ndotkarkut/cv_vegetation_mapping/README.md

 This software relies on the Google Maps Javascript and Google Maps Streetview APIs to retrieve Google Maps and its data.
 Therefore it is a requirement for the user to provide a Google Maps API Key upon startup of the application.

-The application will either (1) ask for you to input this API Key that you can retrieve following this [Google documentation](https://developers.google.com/maps/documentation/javascript/get-api-key)
+The application will either (1) ask for you to input this API Key on the startup screen that you can retrieve following this [Google documentation](https://developers.google.com/maps/documentation/javascript/get-api-key)

 or (2) enter the API Key as an environment variable in a `.env` file as so: